 Second, we’ve been managing, maintaining, and supporting WordPress websites for almost a decade now.
 Another way to put it is that we’ve failed at WordPress way more than most people and companies.
 We’ve made lots of mistakes and are really great at learning from our mistakes.
 That means we know the best way to manage WordPress and how to avoid the pitfalls of WordPress and hosting.
 Along with that, we’re designers first.
 Many services in the same vein have mostly developers on their support team.
 That’s great if you frequently need custom code written to fix your site or custom plugins on it.
 But most people and businesses need content updates to the pages, posts, products, podcasts, etc. that everyone sees on the front-end of their website.
 As designers, we ensure each change or tweak matches the design and feel of the rest of your website.

 Third, we include marketing tools and services with our maintenance plans.
-On our plans, we’ll install and setup premium plugins like Starfish Reviews to help you get more positive reviews for your product or service Plus others like WP Review Slider Pro to display your reviews, Gravity Forms for lead capture and spam-free contact forms, and WP Rocket to ensure your site is as fast as the Flying Scotsman.
+On our plans, we’ll install and setup premium plugins like Starfish Reviews to help you get more positive reviews for your product or service Plus others like WP Review Slider Pro to display your reviews, Gravity Forms for lead capture and spam-free contact forms.

 How did you learn WordPress and become a maintenance expert?